Un rÊve elfique

 «But what are you doing?
 I asked.

 -You do not understand?
-The tide is falling, the harbour will be
+The tide is lowering, the harbour's gate will be

 closed in half an hour, and it will be impossible to get out before